11 Ways to Respond Effectively to Manipulative Apology Patterns

 Often this happens unconsciously.

-The person may believe they apologized sincerely while still defending themselves internally.
+The person may believe they apologised sincerely while still defending themselves internally.

 What Are the Most Common Manipulative Apology Patterns?

-Conditional apologies, blame-shifting apologies, victim-reversal statements, and minimizing language are the most common manipulative apologetic patterns.
+Conditional apologies, blame-shifting apologies, victim-reversal statements, and minimising language are the most common manipulative apologetic patterns.

-These patterns of behavior are common in emotionally dominating situations, toxic relationships, and confrontations at work.
+These patterns of behaviour are common in emotionally dominating situations, toxic relationships, and confrontations at work.

 1. The Conditional Apology